Exploring the physics behind the non-thermal emission from star-forming galaxies detected in gamma rays

 Aside $\gamma$-rays, SFGs are also observed and modelled throughout the whole electromagnetic spectrum \citep[e.g.,][]{Volk1996, Persic2002, 2008A&A...486..143P, deCae2009, Rephaeli2010, Yoast-Hull_M82, Persic2014, Peretti2019}.
 Diffuse thermal and non-thermal emission from these objects has been observed in radio frequencies \citep[e.g.,][]{Condon1992, Cox1988, Loiseau1987, Strickland2002, Kapinska2017}, X-rays \citep{Bauer2008, Sarkar2016} and even very-high-energy $\gamma$-rays \citep{2009Natur.462..770V, 2009Sci...326.1080A}.

-Non-thermal radio and X-rays are produced by relativistic primary and secondary CR electrons, where primaries are accelerated together with protons at SNRs \citep[see e.g.][]{Cristofari2021} and secondaries are a by-product of the CR interaction with the ISM.
+Non-thermal radio and X-rays are produced by relativistic primary and secondary CR electrons, where primaries are injected together with protons at acceleration sites \citep[see e.g.][in the context of SNRs and star clusters respectively]{Cristofari2021,Aharonian2019} and secondaries are a by-product of the CR interaction with the ISM.
 CR electrons in galactic magnetic fields ($B$) emit synchrotron radiation detectable mostly at radio frequencies.
-A connection between the synchrotron radiation and supernova rate was one of the first attempts to explain the linear correlation between the observed luminosity at 1.4~GHz ($L_{\rm 1.4 GHz}$) and far IR luminosity \citep{van_der_ruit1971, Condon1992, Yun2001}.
+A connection between the synchrotron radiation and supernova rate was one of the first attempts to explain the linear correlation between the observed luminosity at 1.4~GHz ($L_{\rm 1.4 GHz}$) and far IR (FIR) luminosity \citep{van_der_ruit1971, Condon1992, Yun2001}.
 However, the nature of this link is not trivial in low-SFR galaxies, due to their low efficiency in converting starlight into IR radiation, and the predominance of escape as the main driver of electron transport \citep{Condon1992, Yun2001, Bell2003}.
 This missing energy causes both radio and IR luminosities to underestimate the SFR for galaxies with low IR emission. \citet{Bell2003} argued that these two effects conspire to achieve a linear relation between IR luminosity and $L_{\rm 1.4 GHz}$.
-At high SFR, the efficient cooling of protons typical of SBGs leads to a copious production of secondary leptons whose synchrotron emission is inferred to overcome that of primaries \citep[e.g.][]{Torres2004, Domingo2005, Lacki2010}.
+At high SFR, the efficient cooling of protons typical of starburst galaxies (SBGs) leads to a copious production of secondary leptons whose synchrotron emission is inferred to overcome that of primaries \citep[e.g.][]{Torres2004, Domingo2005, Lacki2010}.